open/close all folders

 "This is NOT the situation!"

-Expy: Of Alex Jebailey, organizer of the fighting game tournament Community Effort Orlando and community manager at Iron Galaxy.
+- Expy: Of Alex Jebailey◊, organizer of the fighting game tournament Community Effort Orlando and community manager at Iron Galaxy.

 - Joke Character: Pre-release builds of Divekick listed a difficulty of using each character - Jefailey's was listed as "Dan".
 In Jefailey's pre-boss fight cutscene, S-Kill is horrified to find that even he can't nerf Jefailey further.

 The Unwanted Wanderer